Admissions Office

 Tentative Admission

-Students who are tentatively admitted are permitted to enroll in classes but will have until pre-registration for the subsequent semester to submit the required information to obtain a final admission status.
+Students who are tentatively admitted are permitted to enroll in classes but will have until preregistration for the subsequent semester to submit the required information to obtain a final admission status.
 If the additional documents are not submitted by the designated deadline, registration will not be allowed for the next semester.
-Students will not receive Financial Aid until they are admitted with a complete admission file on record.
+Students will not receive financial aid until they are admitted with a complete admission file on record.

 Denied Admission